mattcieslak/MEAP/doc/source/tutorial.rst

 any other information you specified including height, weight, respiration circumference, and whether data was collected during Magnetic Resonance Imaging (MRI).
 This latter specification in critical as MEAP utilizes a customized point-marking algorithm for data collected within the scanner.
-For more information on these parameters and how to specify them in your input file see :ref:`participant-parameters`.

 .. figure:: _static/measurements.png
-   :scale: 80 %
+   :scale: 40 %
    :alt: participant measurements
    :align: center

+When importing files individually you MUST manually enter the participant measurements here.
+These values can also be edited after the fact by clicking on the **Subject Info** button.

+For more information on these parameters and how to specify them in your input file see :ref:`participant-parameters`.

 Step 3: Check the Quality of Your Waveforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~